Believe it or not, there are ways you can get paid to do nothing.

 The Bottom Line

 Money-making doesn’t always have to involve hard work and long hours.
-As you can see, there are plenty of ways to pad your bank account and supplement your full-time income without lifting a finger — but only if you take the right approach.
+As you can see, there are plenty of ways to pad your bank account and supplement your full-time income with not having to do very much — but only if you take the right approach.